trinhdvt/StudentIDCard_Recognition/README.md

   ![bad-image](test_img/fb_img/102180236.jpeg)

 ## How to test
+> This website is temporarily unavailable because my Azure account has no credit to keeping this service :sweat_smile:

 I have built a simple [**website**](http://student-ocr.southeastasia.azurecontainer.io) to show how it works.
 However, to use this website you need a Student ID Card as your input image.
 So, please download